More at rubyonrails.org:

 DELETE /kategorien/:id categories#destroy category_path(:id)

-If you want to override the singular form of a resource, you should add additional rules to the inflector via inflections:
+If you need to override the singular form of a resource, you can add a rule to Active Support Inflector via inflections:

 ActiveSupport::Inflector.inflections do |inflect|